-Explanation: expect nothing, change output parity to zero parity and expect nothing.
-Wait one second, and then send a break sequence, expect nothing, and send the escape character \u2014005 without the default carriage return.
+Expect no strings, change output parity to zero parity and expect nothing.
+Wait one second, and then send a break sequence, expect nothing, and send the escape character \005 without the default carriage return.
 Then continue with the normal login sequence.